 In other parts of Frautschi Point, though, when buckthorns and honeysuckles are removed, native species are planted in their place.
-Volunteers Glenda Denniston and Tom Helgeson, together with many other volunteers from the Friends and from the UW-Madison student community, have already made dramatic progress along the Big Oak Trail and along the southern edge of Frautschi Point where the woodland meets the former mowed agricultural fields.
+Volunteers from the Friends of the Preserve and from the UW-Madison student community, have already made dramatic progress with the Big Oak Trail Restoration project, along the Big Oak trail and along the southern edge of Frautschi Point where the woodland meets the former mowed agricultural fields.
 Native plants have been purchased using funds provided both by the Frautschi family and by the Friends of the Lakeshore Nature Preserve.
 The agricultural fields closest to Frautschi Point and Second Point Woods are all destined to become prairie, and the boundary between this prairie and the woodlands will become a savanna transition zone.

 Frautschi Point is located at the northernmost point of the UW-Madison campus.
 Most visitors will choose to access this area through the gate opening in the stone wall adjacent to the Frautschi Point parking lot off of Lake Mendota Drive.